Older Users and Web Accessibility:

 The following resources can help promote accessibility for older users.

-- Includes the following sections that specifically apply: Overlap with Older Users' Needs and Access for Older People.
+- The older archived version includes the following sections that specifically apply: Overlap with Older Users' Needs and Access for Older People.

 - Better Web Browsing: Tips for Customizing Your Computer